Original Prusa MK3S 3D Printer Review

 Magnetic Flexible Spring Steel Build Plate

-The Prusa MK3 was the first printer to feature a removable and flexible build plate that is secured using magnets.
-When a print is completed, a user simply pops the build plate off the heated bed, bends the build plate slightly, and prints simply come off.
-Compared to users needing to traditionally use a scraper to hack a print off the build plate, which could lead to damaging the build plate, throwing the build plate off level, or cutting their hand, this is a massive quality of life improvement and touted as one of the top reasons to use a Prusa 3D printer.
+The Prusa MK3 was the first printer to feature a removable and flexible build plate that’s secured using magnets.
+When a print is completed, you’d simply pop the build plate off the heated bed, bend the build plate slightly, and the prints simply come off.
+This beats the traditional method of scraping, which can damage the build plate, mess up its level, or even lead to accidental cuts on your hand.
+It’s a big quality-of-life improvement and one of the top reasons people love Prusa printers.

-Prusa, at this time, has three different PEI coatings for their build plates which are designed for different filaments.
+By the way, Prusa, at this time, has three different PEI coatings for their build plates, which are designed for different filaments.
 This includes smooth PEI, textured PEI, and satin PEI.

-Smooth PEI is designed for PLA and ABS and gives the bottom of the print a smooth glossy finish.
-With that said, it is not recommended for PETG and TPU because those two materials will stick to the smooth PEI, which may lead to ripping when the print is removed from the spring steel sheet.
+• Smooth PEI is designed for PLA and ABS, as it gives the bottom of the print a smooth, glossy finish.
+It is not recommended for PETG and TPU because those two materials will stick to the smooth PEI, which may lead to ripping when the print is removed from the spring steel sheet.

-Textured PEI is suitable for PETG and TPU filament and gives the bottom of the spring a slightly rough texture.
+• Textured PEI is suitable for PETG and TPU filament, as it gives the bottom of the spring a slightly rough texture.
 In contrast to the smooth PEI, textured PEI is not recommended for PLA since the surface does not have adequate adhesion for heated PLA.
-The worst case is that a PLA print can detach from the build plate, which would ruin the entire print.
+In the worst-case scenario, a PLA print can detach from the build plate, which would ruin the entire print.

 Except for the Matterhackers Pulse, no other 3D printer manufacturer offers a spring steel build plate with their 3D printers.